Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 The calculated phonon properties of CsK$_2$Sb are shown in Fig.\ \ref{fig: ltc}.
 The phonon dispersion relation for $T=300$ K is given in Fig.\ \ref{fig: ltc}(a) with a compressive strain varying from 0 to 5{\%} (see legend in Fig.\ \ref{fig: ltc}(b).)
-It is seen how the phonon frequencies increased as the unit cell was compressed.
+It shows how the phonon frequencies increased as the unit cell was compressed.

 The resulting $\kappa_{\ell}$ is shown in Fig.\ \ref{fig: ltc}(b).
-The predicted lattice thermal conductivity of the unstrained structure was $\kappa_{\ell}=0.91$\;Wm$^{-1}$K$^{-1}$ at 300\;K, going down to 0.35\;Wm$^{-1}$K$^{-1}$ at 800\;K. Although the predicted $\kappa_{\ell}$ values were low, they are 3--6 times higher than previous predictions, \cite{Sharma_2023,Yuan_2022}, possibly due to the highly anharmonic effect captured by previous studies using molecular dynamics-based $\kappa_{\ell}$ evaluation. $\kappa_\ell$ increased with increasing compressive strain, except when going from no strain to 1\;{\%} strain, for which there was virtually no change in $\kappa_{\ell}$.
+The predicted lattice thermal conductivity of the unstrained structure was $\kappa_{\ell}=0.91$\;Wm$^{-1}$K$^{-1}$ at 300\;K, going down to 0.35\;Wm$^{-1}$K$^{-1}$ at 800\;K. Although the predicted $\kappa_{\ell}$ values were low, they are 3--6 times higher than previous predictions, \cite{Sharma_2023,Yuan_2022}, possibly due to the highly anharmonic effect captured by previous studies using a molecular dynamics-based $\kappa_{\ell}$ evaluation. $\kappa_\ell$ increased with increasing compressive strain, except when going from no strain to 1\;{\%} strain, for which there was virtually no change in $\kappa_{\ell}$.

-This behavior can be understood from the cumulative and spectral $\kappa_{\ell}$ (Fig.\ \ref{fig: ltc}(c) and (d))).
+This behavior can be understood from the cumulative and spectral $\kappa_{\ell}$ (Fig.\ \ref{fig: ltc}(c) and (d)).
 Looking at the contribution from phonons with varying MFP (c), the ones with the lowest MFP contributed less to the total $\kappa_{\ell}$ when compressive strain was applied, while the opposite was the case for high MFPs.
-The case with 1{\%} strain stands out, where the highest MFP phonons contributed less than those of the strain-free material. \footnote{For technical reasons, the cumulative $\kappa_{\ell}$ was taken from the calculation using $25\times25\times25$ $q$-points and hence does not add up exactly to the extrapolated values at 300\;K in Fig.\ \ref{fig: ltc}(b).} Turning to the spectral $\kappa_{\ell}$ (d), strain reduced the contributions to $\kappa_{\ell}$ from phonons with low frequency ($<0.5$~THz), while contributions from the regions around 1 and 2\;THz increased.
-At 1{\%}, the reduction at low frequencies almost canceled the increase at higher frequencies, while there was a significant net increase for larger strains.
+The case with 1{\%} strain stands out, where the highest MFP phonons contributed less than those of the strain-free material.\cite{LTC_note} Turning to the spectral $\kappa_{\ell}$ (d), strain reduced the contributions to $\kappa_{\ell}$ from phonons with low frequency ($<0.5$~THz), while contributions from the regions around 1 and 2\;THz increased.
+At 1{\%}, the reduction at low frequencies almost cancelled the increase at higher frequencies, while there was a significant net increase for larger strains.